KenKundert/emborg/doc/installing.rst

 repositories for redundancy or if you want to use different rules for different sets of files.
 Regardless, you use a separate configuration for each set up, plus there is a common configuration file shared by all setups.
-You are free to place most settings in either file, which ever is most convenient.
+You are free to place most settings in either file, whichever is most convenient.
 All the configuration files are placed in ~/.config/emborg.
 If you run *Emborg* without creating your configuration files, *Emborg* will create some starter files for you.
 A configuration is specified using Python, thus the content of these files